codyjedmunds/ai-evaluation-portfolio/README.md

 ### 1. `llm-ambiguity-eval/`

-A qualitative evaluation framework for identifying and scoring LLM failure modes when instructions are incomplete, conflicting, shifting, or time-pressured.
+A qualitative evaluation framework for identifying and scoring failure modes when instructions are incomplete, conflicting, shifting, or time-pressured.

 Includes:

 - a structured evaluation rubric
 - calibration guidance
 - negative examples illustrating common evaluator errors
 - side-by-side comparisons showing subtle judgment differences

-This section demonstrates how ambiguity can be **surfaced, preserved, and scored** rather than collapsed into narrative clarity.
+This section demonstrates how ambiguity can be surfaced, preserved, and scored rather than collapsed into narrative clarity.

 **Primary focus:** epistemic judgment and evaluator calibration.